 If you need help figuring out which database to use or have other questions, please email Lindsay or make an appointment on the main page.

 Use Mintel when you want to read market research reports and data books.
-The only information they have on specific companies tends to be in news reports and not market research reports: it is not recommended to use Mintel to research a company, especially a small company.
+The only information they have on specific companies tends to be in news reports and NOT market research reports: it is not recommended to use Mintel to research a company, especially a small company.
 The best way to use Mintel, other than to browse reports, is to read a report that connects to your company or client: for example, if your client is Ford and you would like to explore how they'd market to younger drivers, look at a report on marketing to Gen Z.

 You can search by keyword or browse reports by Category, Region, Trend Drivers, or Demographics.